ahmedwakil66/self_authentication_system/readme.md

 ### What Is This Branch?

-This branch is an extension of master branch where I tried to build a basic blogging website backend.
+This branch is an extension of master branch.
+Here I tried to build a basic blogging website backend.
 For mostly I was experimenting `CASL`'s access control and `mongoose`'s cross document linking.

 ### So, what are to expect for the blog routes?